getgauge/docs.gauge.org/troubleshooting.rst

 These generally occur if step implementation is not found for a particular step.

-- Ensure the `step implementation <../language_features/step_implementations.md>`__ for the step has been added.
+- Ensure the :ref:`step implementation <language-steps>` for the step has been added.
-- The `step template <../language_features/step_implementations.md>`__ marking the step in code is case sensitive and should match the step usage in the spec file.
+- The :ref:`step template <language-steps>` marking the step in code is case sensitive and should match the step usage in the spec file.

 Compatibility errors
 ^^^^^^^^^^^^^^^^^^^^